manojvaddi97/Ansible_Projects/README.md

-# Install Volatility on a remote using Ansible
+# Install Volatility on a remote host using Ansible

-volatility is open source memory forensics platform which is used of incident response and malware analysis
+Volatility is open source memory forensics platform which is used of incident response and malware analysis.

+Ansible is a open source automation tool, that enables software provisioning, configuration management, application deployement functionality and etc.

 ## Prerequistes

 1. For this setup we need to have a controller and a host machine.
 2. Make sure anisble is installed on the controller.
-3. Make sure passwordless authentication is enable on remote hosts
+3. Make sure passwordless authentication is enabled on remote hosts.

 ## Installation